Plan a Cruise My Trips Port Guides Featured Cruises

 Banna Park

-A vast park offering multiple observation decks with stunning views of Ishigaki city, the surrounding islands, and the ocean.
-It features walking trails, a tropical and subtropical plant garden, and a butterfly garden, making it ideal for nature lovers.
+A vast park located on a hill overlooking Ishigaki City, Banna Park offers multiple observation decks with panoramic views of the city, surrounding islands, and the ocean.
+It features walking trails, a children's playground, and a diverse range of flora and fauna, making it ideal for leisurely strolls and family outings.

 Shiraho Reef